biocypher/collectri/README.md

 of identifiers, in this case the `hgnc.symbol`).
 This way, we (and the LLM) can use the `name` property to refer to genes by their symbol, e.g., `MYC` instead of `hgnc.symbol:MYC`.

+We also rename `weight` to `activation_or_inhibition`, since it is a binary attribute that only has two values, `1` and `-1`, which we also modify to become a string with the categories `activation` and `inhibition`.
+This makes the attribute more intuitive to human and LLM users.